 The program provides individual and group tutoring in all subject areas with special emphasis on technical areas as well as writing assistance.
 Scholars also receive access to software, like Magoosh, to assist their graduate school preparation.

-To be considered as a McNair scholar, Purdue University Northwest students must complete the application below and deliver it to the McNair office in Room 343 of the Student Union Library Building.
+To be considered as a McNair scholar, Purdue University Northwest students must complete the application below.

 For an application to be considered complete, the McNair office must receive the following: